 Welcome to the National Art Education Association Women’s Caucus Voices Blog!
 We invite you to participate in our ongoing dialogue about the issues of gender equality and social justice in the context of art classroom and beyond.
 This page features our feminist postcard projects from 2011-2012.
-We are also adding a page that documents our NAEA’13 Lobby Session dialogue.
+You can view ideas that grew out of the NAEA’13 Lobby Session dialogue and the 2013 postcard project “Half the Sky” by clicking on the tabs above.

 Women’s Caucus Postcard Project II: Feminist Remix